Saab 900: History

 A big change for 1982 was the introduction of Saab's Automatic Performance Control (APC), a.k.a. boost controller for the turbo models.
 The APC employed a knock sensor, allowing the engine to use different grades of gasoline without engine damage.
 Another new feature that year was the introduction of central locking doors (on the GLE and Turbo).
 The long-wheelbase 900 CD was also introduced.
 Asbestos-free brakes were introduced in 1983, an industry first.
 The front pads were semi-metallic while the rears were made from silica.
 The GLE model gained a new central console, while the decor strips on the bumpers of all models were made wider (necessitating wider trim pieces on the flanks as well).
 A new luxury package was made available on Turbo models.

 1985 Saab 900 CD, a limited production version with a longer wheelbase and stretched front and rear doors.

-Model year 1984 in Europe saw the introduction of the 16-valve DOHC B202 engine (introduced in the US in 1985).
-With a turbocharger and intercooler, it was rated at 175 PS in the Turbo 16 model (less for catalyst-equipped engines) without catalytic converter (160 PS with cat).
-The Turbo 16 Aero (designated SPG, Special Performance Group in North American Markets) had a body kit allowing the car to attain speeds up-to 210 km/h.
+The 1984 model year in Europe saw the introduction of the 16-valve DOHC B202 engine (introduced in the US in 1985).
+With a turbocharger and intercooler, it was rated at 175 PS in the Turbo 16 model (160 PS with cat).
+The Turbo 16 Aero (designated SPG, Special Performance Group in North American Markets) had a body kit allowing the car to attain speeds up to 210 km/h.
 A different grille and a three-spoke steering wheel appeared across all models.
 The connection between the side strips and the bumpers was changed, Turbo hatchbacks received a black trim piece between the taillights, and the GLi began replacing the twin-carburetted GLs.
 At the 1983 Frankfurt Motor Show a two-door sedan was shown; it went on sale in January 1984, initially only as a GLi.
-The 2-door was only ever built at the Valmet plant in Finland.
+The two-door was only ever built at the Valmet plant in Finland.

-In the 1985 model year, Saab deleted the 2-carburettor engine and simplified the naming again.
-The entry-level model with the single carburettor was only called "900" and the models with the 8V injection engine were called "900i".
-Depending on the market, models with the 8V Turbo engine were simply called either "900 Turbo".
-Models with the 16V turbo engine were called "900 Turbo 16" or (with special equipment "900 Turbo 16 S").
+In the 1985 model year, Saab deleted the two-carburettor engine in all markets and simplified the naming again.
+The nomenclature GL and GLs was discontinued.
+The entry-level model with the single carburettor was called simple "900" and the models with the eight-valve injection engine were called "900i".
+Two turbocharged models were offered: The 900 Turbo had the eight-valve engine, while the Turbo 16 (also Aero) had the 16-valve intercooled unit.
+Depending on the market, models with the eight-valve Turbo engine were simply called either "900 Turbo".
+Models with the sixteen-valve turbo engine were called "900 Turbo 16" or (with special equipment) "900 Turbo 16 S" in addition to the Aero and SPG models.